Trifluoromethyl group: Uses

 The trifluoromethyl group occurs in certain pharmaceuticals, drugs, and abiotically synthesized natural fluorocarbon based compounds.
-The medicinal use of the trifloromethyl group dates from 1928, although research became more intense in the mid-1940s.
+The medicinal use of the trifluoromethyl group dates from 1928, although research became more intense in the mid-1940s.
 The trifluoromethyl group is often used as a bioisostere to create derivatives by replacing a chloride or a methyl group.
 This can be used to adjust the steric and electronic properties of a lead compound, or to protect a reactive methyl group from metabolic oxidation.
 Some notable drugs containing trifluoromethyl groups include efavirenz (Sustiva), an HIV reverse transcriptase inhibitor; fluoxetine (Prozac), an antidepressant; and celecoxib (Celebrex), a nonsteroidal anti-inflammatory drug.

 Sulfoxaflor is used as a systemic insecticide.
+Trifluralin, as with several dinitritroaniline herbicides, is a trifluoromethyl herbicide.
+Fluazifop is another, a phenoxy herbicide.

 The trifluoromethyl group can also be added to change the solubility of molecules containing other groups of interest.

 Synthesis

+Trifluoromethylated arenes such as benzotrifluoride and bis(trifluoromethyl)benzene are typically produced on scale from trichloromethyl precursors:

-Various methods exist to introduce this functionality.
-Carboxylic acids can be converted to trifluoromethyl groups by treatment with sulfur tetrafluoride and trihalomethyl compounds, particularly trifluoromethyl ethers and trifluoromethyl aromatics, are converted into trifluoromethyl compounds by treatment with antimony trifluoride/antimony pentachloride (the Swarts reaction).
-Another route to trifluoromethyl aromatics is the reaction of aryl iodides with trifluoromethyl copper.
-Finally, trifluoromethyl carbonyls can be prepared by reaction of aldehydes and esters with Ruppert's reagent.
+Carboxylic acids can be converted to trifluoromethyl groups by treatment with sulfur tetrafluoride.
+Many specialized reagents have been developed in this area including antimony trifluoride (the Swarts reaction), trifluoromethyl copper, and Ruppert's reagent.